Efficientplus/gravityenergy/DOCUMENTATION.md

 - *Structure:* A sturdy, vertically-oriented cylinder constructed from durable materials like steel, ensuring structural integrity and longevity under operational stresses.

 - *Surface Features:*
-  - *Rigid Wall at Critical Angle:* Installed at approximately 68.2 degrees around the cylinder's circular track, this rigid barrier ensures that internal components maintain a consistent path, preventing slippage and ensuring stable motion.
+  - *Rigid Wall at Critical Angle:* Installed around the cylinder's circular track, this rigid barrier ensures that internal components maintain a consistent path, preventing slippage and ensuring stable motion.

 - *Gearing Mechanisms:*
   - *Outer Gears:* Mounted on the cylinder's outer surface, these gears engage with grooves on an external circular track, stabilizing the cylinder's rotation and minimizing friction.